dam-przyb/aiweeklypicks/.ai/ui/error-views-implementation-plan.md

 - 401 / Expired Session
   - Behavior: Middleware redirects to `/auth/login?returnUrl=...` and shows a toast/message on the login page.
   - Dedicated page route not required (handled via redirect).
+- Gated content (guest access limitations)
+  - Picks table: Redirect to `/auth/login?returnUrl=...`; do not render or fetch table data for guests.
+  - Recent reports (< 30 days): Either render an inline gated message with Login/Register CTA or redirect to login.
+Older reports remain accessible.
 - 403 (Admin-only access)
   - Path: `/admin/forbidden` (optional helper) or inline render within guarded admin pages.
   - Behavior: Friendly 403 page if not authorized.